ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-05-31-git-diff-explained-understanding-code-differences-with-ease.md

 These commands compares the changes you've staged for your next commit (using git add) to the current state of your working directory.
 It's incredibly useful for reviewing your staged changes before committing, ensuring you're only committing the intended modifications.

-This is useful to ensure you'll commit only the changes you want to add in the next commit.

 ### "word-diff" argument

 `git diff --word-diff`